Time Card Calculator guide

 How to use the Time Card Calculator

 The Time Card Calculator adds simple weekday shifts into a weekly total.
 It is for quick personal estimates before checking official payroll rules.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Time Card Calculator